mvrzan/salesforce-data-cloud-data-graph-amazon-connect/README.md

 Data Cloud has a feature called [Data Graphs](https://help.salesforce.com/s/articleView?id=sf.c360_a_data_graphs.htm&language=en_US&type=5).
 These Data Graphs combine and transform normalized table data from data model objects (DMOs) into new, materialized views of your data.
 Because the data is precalculated, you can make fewer calls, and queries respond in near real time.

+> The alternative to this is to use the [Data Cloud Query API](https://developer.salesforce.com/docs/atlas.en-us.c360a_api.meta/c360a_api/c360a_api_query_v2_call_overview.htm) which comes with a significant longer response time

 This capability opens up various use cases that can expose very specific dataset via a [REST API](https://developer.salesforce.com/docs/platform/connectapi/references/spec?meta=getDataGraphDataByLookup) and allow external applications outside of the Salesforce ecosystem to tap into that enriched data.
-In this particular scenario, this project demonstrates how the Amazon Contact center solution pulls the data from Data Cloud's Data Graph in order to enrich the Agent Workspace with caller-specific information in a [custom view](https://docs.aws.amazon.com/connect/latest/adminguide/view-resources-custom-view.html).
+In this particular scenario, this project demonstrates how the Amazon Connect contact center solution pulls the data from Data Cloud's Data Graph in order to enrich the Agent Workspace with caller-specific information in a [custom view](https://docs.aws.amazon.com/connect/latest/adminguide/view-resources-custom-view.html).

 ## How does it work?